derPatecopa/server_project_reviewed/README.md

 ## Documentation

-1. start the server in the console with $ npm run start
+1. start the server in the console with $ npm run start (if not working right away, run $npm i nodemon)
 2. visit http://localhost:3000/api/images in your preferred browser (make sure to turn of ad block)
 3. enter url paramters of format http://localhost:3000/api/images?filename=&width=&height=
     a) filenames need to be taken from given pictures from folder ./images/full you can also upload your own .jpg